igorfyago/Coding-challenges/README.md

 # Coding-challenges

-see some ecountered in real life sample challenges bellow...
+see bellow, some sample solutions, to coding challenges encountered in real life:

 ```java
 public class maxDistinctSubListValues {